antsstyle/artretweeter/README.md

 # ArtRetweeter
-A tool for artists to use, focused on the Twitter collections feature and retweeting previous posts.
+A tool for artists to use, focused on retweeting your previous posts by manually or automatically scheduling them, and enables use of the Twitter Collections feature.

-The server-side part is written in PHP and uses TwitterOAuth (https://twitteroauth.com/).

-The client application is written in Java and uses the Java Runtime Environment.

 ## Downloading and using ArtRetweeter